-Practically however, most persons who age continue to have normal rotatory chair responses (and caloric responses).
-See the analysis below regarding gain-TC product however.
+Practically however, most persons who age continue to have close to normal rotatory chair responses (and caloric responses).
 On the other hand, otolith related responses (e.g. VEMPs) deteriorate much more rapidly.
 This may have to do with redundancy in the vestibular apparatus -- all of the sensors in the canals "do the same thing".
 On the other hand, the otolithic sensors do something different things as they are "circularly polarized", and are also far more vulnerable.
 If we say (roughly) that the otoliths have to resolve 360 degrees of motion while the canals only have a single axis of rotation to deal with, the otoliths have far less neural circuitry to lose.

 Following along with this line of thought, the semicircular canals should be resiliant to damage and age because each of the 3 semicircular canals has lots of hair cells that do roughly the same thing.
 You can lose 50% of your one of the three canals hair cells, and after some readjustment, carry on fairly well with the other 50%, because they all do the same thing (this is an oversimplification).

 On the other hand, the otoliths should be vulnerable to damage and age, because the utricle and saccule have to resolve 360 degrees of rotation.
 Their amount of redundancy is reduced by a factor of 360.
 A second reason that the otoliths should degrade is that their design is much more vulnerable -- hair cells with stones on the top, are subject to a lot more force (f=ma), than vestibular hair cells that are being pushed back and forth by fluid pressure.